octet-stream/form-data/readme.md

 ##### `getComputedLength() -> {Promise<number>}`

 Returns computed length of the FormData content.
-If FormData instance contains a field with stream.Readable value, this method will always return 0.
+If FormData instance contains a field with stream.Readable value, this method will always return `undefined`.

 ##### `forEach(callback[, ctx]) -> {void}`